pshriwise/obsidian_work_vault/IAEA Training Course Series Review - CEFR Neutronics.md

 							 'tolerance': 300}
 ```
    Was a custom data library being used to generate the report data?
-   After making these changes I got a k-eff of 1.00021 +/- 112 pcm, which is within
+   After making these changes I got a k-eff of 1.00021 +/- 112 pcm, which is statistically similar to the eigenvalue listed in the report.
    - The flow of the file may be a little easier to follow if the surface definitions are closer to the cell definitions.
 I'd recommend placing the material definitions before the surfaces to remedy this.
    - It looks like there are some redundant surfaces in the model.
 I would recommend either removing those in the code itself or by specifying `remove_surfs=True` when exporting the geometry to XML.
 ```python